jordond/compass/docs/geocoder/overview.md

 }
 ```

-In this quick example the `Geocoder()` function is a convenience function for creating a `Geocoder` object.
-Each of the `compass-geocoder-*` artifacts provide one.
+In this quick example the `Geocoder()` function is a convenience function for creating a `Geocoder`
+object.
+Each of the `geocoder-*` artifacts provide one.